10 Free Things To Do In Istanbul

-Originally a monastery, Zeyrek Mosque is located in the Fatih district and overlooks the serene waterways of the Golden Horn.
-Built in the 12th century, the structure houses three buildings inside – two churches converted to mosques and an abandoned chapel.
+Originally an ancient monastery, Zeyrek Mosque is located in the Fatih district and overlooks the serene waterways of the Golden Horn.
+Built in the 12th century, the structure houses three buildings inside – two churches converted into mosques and an abandoned chapel.
 The architecture is one that’s typical of the Byzantine period and is considered the second largest Byzantine structure still standing in Istanbul.

 4. Quincentennial Foundation Museum of Turkish Jews (Zülfaris Synagogue)

-Turkey has a hint of Jewish culture too, and glimpses of this can be seen at the Zülfaris Synagogue, which is now converted into a museum.
-Learn about the life of Sephardi Jews, their Ladino language and Jewish art here.
-This is well hidden from the popular tourist eye, so it would be a good find in the city.
+Turkey also has a hint of Jewish culture, and glimpses of this can be seen at the Zülfaris Synagogue, which is now converted into a museum.
+Learn about the life of Sephardi Jews and their Ladino language along with admiring some Jewish art here.
+The Synagogue is also well hidden from the popular tourist eye so you can explore the place comfortably at your own pace.

 5. Dogançay Museum